If you don’t find an answer to a question you have, feel free to contact us.

 Absolutely!
 Cave Springs Camp is an inclusive camp open to people of all cultural and religious backgrounds!
 There are certain aspects during the day that involve the Christian faith.
 These include saying grace before meals, singing Christian songs and spending about 45 minutes a day learning about Christian values and beliefs.
 We also spend lots of time with typical camp activities like swimming, canoeing, archery, crafts and more!

 We can definitely accommodate for dietary needs!
 On the medical form in our registration system, you can indicate the dietary needs of your camper.
 Please ensure this medical form is filled out at least a week prior to camp so we have enough time to accommodate your camper.
 If you would like to discuss your camper’s dietary needs more, please feel free to contact us.

-Please be aware that Cave Springs Camp strives to be a nut-free facility, but we cannot fully guarantee that we are nut-free.
+Please be aware that Cave Springs Camp strives to be a nut-safe facility, but we cannot fully guarantee that we are nut-free.

 For both of our day camps and overnight camp programs, we provide campers with all of the food they will need for the week!
 Please do not send any snacks or candy with your camper to camp.
 Day campers do not need to bring a lunch.

 Tuck money is included in the registration fee, so extra money is not needed for tuck.
-We will have t-shirts, water bottles and photo CDs available for purchase on both the drop off and pick up days.
+We will have t-shirts, and water bottles for purchase on both the drop off and pick up days.

 The Ontario Camps Association requires a ratio of 1 counsellor to 8 campers.
 This means we never go above this ratio, but often our ratios are between 1:5 and 1:6.
 The ratios of all our staff to campers is around 1:4.